marimeireles/woman-non-binary-man-in-oss/README.md

 ![Formal education per gender](graphs/formal_education_gender.png)

-I wondered if formal education was a characteristic that would interfere with the contribution and presence of women in the OSS communities.
-From these data I learned that even though women tend to have a lower degree of formal education than men, the numbers are not so discrepant as I expected.
-But because of the need that women have to [prove themselves frequently](http://www.pewsocialtrends.org/2018/01/09/women-and-men-in-stem-often-at-odds-over-workplace-equity/ps_2018-01-09_stem_2-07/) in sexist environments and because of [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) it might be a relevant reason why women engage less with OSS than men.
-Meanwhile the non binary presented the lowest level of formal education, but it doesn't seem to interfeer with how much they participate in OSS communities, since their rates of engagement are similar to those of men.
+I pondered whether formal education could potentially hinder the participation and presence of women in open source software (OSS) communities.
+Analysis of the data revealed that while women tend to possess lower levels of formal education compared to men and that might be a relevant factor for it.
+Due to the persistent need for women to [frequently prove themselves](http://www.pewsocialtrends.org/2018/01/09/women-and-men-in-stem-often-at-odds-over-workplace-equity) and the prevalence of impostor syndrome, these factors may be influential in explaining why women engage less in OSS communities relative to men.
+Interestingly, individuals who identify as non-binary exhibited the lowest level of formal education, yet this does not appear to impede their level of participation in OSS communities, as their engagement rates are comparable to those of men.

 ## Employment Status

-Another type of data that the Github's survey offered was the emplyoment status of the respondent.
-The participants could choose between:

 * Employed full time;
 * Employed part time;